 The challenges we are facing...

-- Competition from the fitness industry?
-It certainly is impacting and many Aikidoka do both.
+• Competition from CrossFit and the fitness industry?
+It certainly is impacting in that we compete for the same demographics and the same time slots.

 • Stronger and more creative together than separate.